QLogic CNA Network driver for Linux SLES 11 v1.00.00.32.a - IBM System x and BladeCenter

 These drivers work with the following Linux kernel 2.6.x distributions

-The following known issues can be observed in the Converged Network Adapter Networking Driver Update for Linux Kernel 2.6.x:
+The following known issues might be observed in the Converged Network Adapter Networking Driver Update for Linux Kernel 2.6.x:

-- When trying to compile the driver by running make install, the following error can occur:
+When trying to compile the driver by running the make install command, the following error can occur:

 "Linux kernel source not configured - missing version.h"

-- Memory allocation failures have been observed on Linux systems that are running Jumbo frames with 64 MB of system memory or less.
+Memory allocation failures have been observed on Linux systems that are running Jumbo frames with 64 MB of RAM or less.
 If you are using Jumbo frames, your system might require more than the advertised minimum requirement of 64 MB of system memory.

-If you have multiple interfaces in a server, do either of the following:
+If you have multiple interfaces in a server, do either of the following two actions:

-- Unplugging Network Cable While ethtool -p is Running
+Unplugging Network Cable While ethtool -p command is running

-- In kernel versions 2.5.50 and later (including 2.6 kernel), unplugging the network cable while ethtool -p is running will cause the system to become unresponsive to keyboard commands, except for CTRL+ALT+DEL.
+In Linux kernel versions 2.5.50 and later (including Linux 2.6 kernel), unplugging the network cable while the ethtool -p command is running causes the system to become unresponsive to keyboard commands, except for CTRL+ALT+DEL.
 Restarting the system appears to be the only remedy.

 Note: See the change history file for more information.